winery/winery/README.md

 **The code and the linked libraries are NOT approved by Eclipse Legal.**

 **There was no security of Eclipse Winey.
 There might be [remote code execution vulnerabilities](https://github.com/mbechler/marshalsec).
-Thus, when hosting Eclipse Winery, make it accessible to turstworthy parties only.**
+Thus, when hosting Eclipse Winery, make it accessible to trustworthy parties only.**

 Both development and user documentation is rendered at <https://eclipse.github.io/winery/>.
 The source for the documentation can be found at [docs/](docs).